 Type: Multi-Residential, Urban Strategy

-Location: Suburban Melbourne
+Location: Suburban Melbourne, Wurundjeri and

 Client: OVGA, DELWP (Future Homes Competition: Winner)